staticafi/symbiotic/README.md

   - `slicer`, `minisat`, `stp`, `klee`, `scripts`, `bin` Start building Symbiotic from this point

-Further, you can pass arguments for make, e.g. `-j2`, to the build script.
+As you can see from the example, you can pass also arguments for make, e.g. `-j2`, to the build script.
 If you need to specify paths to header files or libraries, you can do it by passing `CFLAGS`, `CPPFLAGS`, LDFLAGS environment variables either by exporting them beforehand, or by passing them as make options (e.g. `CFLAGS='-g'`)